What Is WorldCat, Anyway?

 Say You're Looking for a Book--Print or eBook

-When you search for items using the OCLC WorldCat Quick Start Local widget, you are searching OCLC's WorldCat.
+When you search for items using the OCLC WorldCat Quick Start Local widget on the Library Catalog tab of the library's website, you are searching OCLC's WorldCat.
 If UCC Library owns an item, we let WorldCat know.

 If UCC Library owns an item which matches the search terms you typed, those items will appear at the top of the search result list.
 When a search is executed by WorldCat Quickstart, it is retrieving items that are "relevant" to the search.
 Search results could include a perfect match of a title you typed or it could be a list of items that match one or more of the search words you entered.